Diphenylcyclopropenone: Chemical properties

 The chemical properties of diphenylcyclopropenone are dominated by the strong polarization of the carbonyl group, which gives a partial positive charge with aromatic stabilization on the cyclopropene (cyclopropenium) ring and a partial negative charge on oxygen.
 The steric hindrance and partial charge on the cyclopropenium inhibit further electrophilic aromatic substitution there, but the phenyl rings are reactive.
 The cyclopropenium acts as a meta director.

 Electrophilic Lewis acids stabilize the charge separation, forming diphenylcyclopropenium ether or ester salts.
 Such compounds are extremely reactive electrophiles.

 Conversely, the oxygen is quite nucleophilic.
 Lux-Flood acids can abstract the oxygen: thus activated isocyanates effect imines; phosphorus sulfides or activated thioic acids effect the thione, and a wide variety of electrophilic chlorinators, including oxalyl chloride, thionyl chloride, and phosphorus pentachloride, effect 3,3dichloro-1,2diphenylcyclopropene.
-The latter sees primary application as an electrophilical chlorinator itself, and catalyzes the action of the aforementioned chlorinators.
-However, 3,3dichloro-1,2diphenylcyclopropene also ligates palladium for cross-coupling reactions, and reacts with trichloroacetate to give diphenylcyclobutenedione upon aqueous workup.
+The latter sees primary application as an electrophilic chlorinator itself, and catalyzes the action of the aforementioned chlorinators.

+3,3Dichloro-1,2diphenylcyclopropene also ligates palladium for cross-coupling reactions, and reacts with trichloroacetate to give diphenylcyclobutenedione upon aqueous workup.